Rockwell Green

-Rockwell Green is a village near Wellington, in the Somerset West and Taunton district of Somerset, England.
-It lies just east of the Somerset-Devon border and is overlooked by the Blackdown Hills.
+Rockwell Green is a village in Wellington parish, Somerset, England.
+It lies about 1.4 km south-west of the town, separated from it by some open land.

-The Wellington Monument is visible from almost anywhere in the village.
-The monument is on the verge of collapsing, but is to be substantially rebuilt at the cost of up to £4 million by the National Trust.
+The obelisk of the Wellington Monument is visible from almost everywhere in the village.

 Rockwell Green has a railway bridge, under which a steam train, the City of Truro, was first recorded travelling at over 100 mph (160 km/h) in 1904.
 Although this has been the subject of much debate since then, recent research supports the claim.
-There have been numerous requests for a plaque or monument to be placed at the Beam Bridge hotel or Westford rail bridge: however very little has come of this so far.